boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Step 3(Optional): Settings menu options

 You can `filter` and `sort` the data displayed in the widget from the settings menu options.
-To open the settings menu, click the `settings` icon.
+To open the settings menu, click on the `settings` icon.

 #### Filtering data